RBigData/pbdML/README.md

 * **Author:** See section below.

-pbdML is an R package containing a collection of machine learning utilities.
-These functions can be used in serial with native R objects (matrices and vectors) or in parallel with distributed matrices from the 'pbdDMAT' package.
-Here, we focus on ease of coding and understanding rather than performance (i.e., all code is written in R), and as such this package should primarily be thought of as a demonstration of the capabilities of the 'pbdDMAT' package.
+**pbdML** is an R package containing a collection of machine learning utilities.
+These functions can be used in serial with native R objects (matrices and vectors) or in parallel with distributed matrices from the **pbdDMAT** package.
+Here, we focus on ease of coding and understanding rather than performance (i.e., all code is written in R), and as such this package should primarily be thought of as a demonstration of the capabilities of the **pbdDMAT** package.